Listen to an audio file of this tool.

 Now Is the Right Time!

-As a parent, you play an essential role in your teen’s success.
-There are intentional ways to grow a healthy parent-teen relationship and growing your teen’s skills to communicate respectfully provides a perfect opportunity.
+As a parent or someone in a parenting role, you play an essential role in your teen’s success.
+There are intentional ways to grow a healthy parent-teen relationship and growing your 17-year-old teen’s skills to communicate respectfully provides a perfect opportunity.

-Conflict happens in families – between spouses, among siblings, and between parents and teens.
-Fighting in family life is normal and expected.
-“Back talk” can be defined as “argumentative replies.”1 Teens can respond in anger, hurt, or frustration using hurtful tones or with hurtful words.
+Conflict happens in families — between spouses, among siblings, and between parents and teens.
+Arguing in family life is normal and expected.
+“Back talk” can be defined as “argumentative replies.”1 Teens can respond in anger, hurt, frustration, using hurtful tones, or with hurtful words.
 But, “back talk” also represents a power imbalance teens are trying to rectify.
 Power, after all, is a basic human need.
-Teens and emerging young adults ages 15-19 are building their skills in listening, empathy, assertive communication, and problem solving.
+Teens and emerging young adults ages 17 are building their skills in listening, empathy, assertive communication, and problem solving.
 Building your teen’s skills to respond in assertive but non-aggressive ways is essential to their success.

-Yet, we all face challenges with back talk.
-“You can’t tell me what to do!” your teen may exclaim in anger and frustration when you say “no” to an unsupervised party where peers may be drinking.
+Yet, anyone may face challenges with back talk.
+“You can’t tell me what to do!” your teen may exclaim in anger and frustration when you say “No” to an unsupervised party where peers may be drinking.
 Your teen’s responses can press on your rawest nerves angering and upsetting you.
 As your teen develops, they will need to test their limits and the rules in order to internalize them.
-This can lead to power struggles between parents and teens.
+This can lead to power struggles between you and your teen.
 They will also have evolving emotional needs and may lack the communication skills necessary to ask for what they need.
 Using the steps below can help navigate this struggle with skill.
 The steps below include specific, practical strategies along with effective conversation starters to prepare you.

 Why Back Talk?

-When Montana parents were surveyed, “back talk” rose to the top of the parenting challenges list.
-Whether it’s your fifteen-year-old screaming “I hate you!” in a fight, your junior in high school shouting “No, I won’t stop” when screen time is over, or your nineteen-year-old crying “It’s all your fault” when they get rejected by their college of choice, establishing healthy ways of responding to life’s most challenging moments in ways that do not harm themselves or others is a vital skill your teen needs to thrive.
+When Montana parents were surveyed, “back talk” rose to the top of the parenting challenges listed.
+Whether it’s your fifteen-year-old screaming, “I hate you!” in a fight, your junior in high school shouting, “No, I won’t stop!” when screen time is over, or your nineteen-year-old crying, “It’s all your fault,” when they get rejected by their college of choice, establishing healthy ways of responding to life’s most challenging moments in ways that do not harm themselves or others is a vital skill your teen needs to thrive.

 - greater opportunities for connection, cooperation, and enjoyment;